 We will provide food after each larp, plus free tap water and tea and coffee from urns during the larping day.
 Other food and drink, plus drinks for the evening, will have to be purchased from the café/bar.
 We will cater for all dietary restrictions and preferences, as long as you let us know about them in advance.

 The Smoke is not a residential festival – you will have to find accommodation.
-For visitors to London who don’t have friends here already to stay with, we will do our best to find hosts for you.
-Otherwise, there are plenty of nearby hostels, including:
+There are plenty of nearby hostels, including:

 St Christopher’s Liverpool Street